-Associate Professor Rice, Chair; Professors Antonen, Boysen, Feiszli, Shirley, and Sneller; Associate Professors Hudgens, Lee, Mitchell, and Palmer; Assistant Professor Bruni.
+Professor Rice, Chair; Professors Antonen, Boysen, Feiszli, Shirley, and Sneller; Associate Professors Hudgens, Lee, Mitchell, and Palmer; Assistant Professor Bruni.

 The Department of Humanities provides study in the fields of communication, fine arts, literature, religion, western civilization, and philosophy.
 The curriculum provides a broadbased approach, which develops linkages between the humanities areas and the technological fields that have been the mission of School of Mines.
-Interdisciplinary sciences degree candidates are required to complete
+Interdisciplinary sciences degree candidates are required to complete twenty-four (24) semester hours of humanities and social science courses.
+Other science and engineering degree candidates are required to complete sixteen (16) semester hours of humanities and social sciences courses - at least six (6) credits in each area.
+Engineering majors are required to enroll in at least one upper-level humanities or social science course (of at least three (3) credit hours).

-All IS degree candidates must complete ENGL 101, ENGL 279, ENGL 289, IS 201, IS 301, and IS 498, which cannot be used to meet the humanities and social sciences requirements.
+All IS degree candidates must complete ENGL 101, ENGL 279, ENGL 289, IS 110, IS 201, IS 401, and IS 498, which cannot be used to meet the humanities and social sciences requirements.